Assassin's Creed (film): Connections to the video games

 Aymar Azaïzia, head of Assassin's Creed content at Ubisoft, stated that the film, which is "a brand new story, [with] new characters set in our universe", had the possibility to feature "some familiar faces", and that the present day element would feature Abstergo.
 Fassbender said, "We really want to respect the game[s] and the elements to it.
 But we also wanted to come up with our own thing.
 And one thing I've sort of learned from doing the franchises like X-Men is that audiences, I think, want to be surprised and to see new elements of what they already know, and different takes on it."
 The Animus, the machine used to experience ancestors' memories, was redesigned for the film, from a chair, to a machine that lifts the user in the air, allowing for a more modern, interactive and dramatic experience.
 Fassbender also noted the change was made to avoid comparisons to The Matrix.
 The Abstergo compound in the film features an artifact room that holds an assortment of weapons from the games beyond the traditional Assassin wrist blades.
 Fassbender also stated that Ubisoft was "very keen" about elements being created for the film, and were considering incorporating them into future games.

 The film also features the games' signature "Leap of Faith" jump, performed by Fassbender's stunt double, Damien Walters, rather than a digital double, as the production team wanted to make many of the elements in the film as "real" as possible, without the use of visual effects.
 The 125 ft freefall was described as "one of the highest freefalls performed by a stuntman in almost 35 years".

 Release

 Assassin's Creed was released on December 21, 2016.
 The film was originally announced in May 2013 to be released on May 22, 2015, a date that was pushed back the following month to June 26, 2015.
 In November 2013, the film was pushed back once again to a new release date of August 7, 2015.
 In September 2014, the film was pushed to an unspecified 2016 release date, which was later revealed to be December 21, 2016.
-The film was released in 2D, 3D and selected IMAX 3D territories.